pcardona34/apps-within-nextspace/Roadmap.md

 ## Tools

 - [ ] Simple Calculator (from GNUstep Examples)
-- [x] Screenshot: yet a working shell script: *ScreenShot.sh*.
-TODO: making a tool/app ?
+- [x] **Screenshot**: yet a working CLI shell script: *ScreenShot.sh*.
-    - [ ] GNUstep tool or app
+    - [ ] TODO: GNUstep tool/app/service
 - [ ] Password Manager: maybe based on 'PASS' ?

 Alternative to 'birthday' CLI and 'Xmotd'; also tasks and todo from 'sleek':
-- [x] All in the single app: *SimpleAgenda*
+- [x] All in this single app: **SimpleAgenda**
+- Author: Philippe Roussel
+- Release: 0.4.7
+- Source: github repo.
+- Dependencies: see homesite.
+- Status: functional

-Meteo: alternative / interface to @igor_Chubin 'wttr.in' software ?
+*Meteo*: alternative / interface to @igor_Chubin 'wttr.in' software ?
 - [ ] Maybe a dockapp ?

 ---